xsc/ronda-schema/README.md

 The following keys are possible, none are required:

-- `:headers`: a schema for a map of strings.
+- `:headers`: a schema for a map of strings to be matched against the response's `:headers` key.
-- `:body`: a schema for the body (no type restrictions).
+- `:body`: a schema for the response body (no type restrictions).
 - `:constraint`: a schema that will be applied to the whole response.
 - `:semantics`: a schema that will be applied to a map of `:request` and `:response`, e.g.: